craigpeacock/Zephyr_Snippets/RealTimeCounter/README.md

 Zephyr has support for Real-time clock and Real-time counter.

 The clock provides a broken-down time format, while the counter provides a low power counter that can be used to track time.
+Both rely on hardware thatcan be used to wake-up the system.

+The following links are to Zephyr documentation (including API):
  * https://docs.zephyrproject.org/latest/hardware/peripherals/counter.html
  * https://docs.zephyrproject.org/latest/hardware/peripherals/rtc.html